 Our lead providers must have experience.
 This type of volunteering is not like working at the animal shelter.
 Yes, there is still poop and biting, but there is also loss of life and limb.
 Our lead providers are tasked with ensuring the health and safety of their crews and in assessing patients and applying life saving interventions.
 It is not for the faint-of-heart nor the novice.
 We take the responsibility of lead provider very seriously.
 We might not all be paid, but we are all professionals.
 All of our crew chiefs meet the same standards regardless of pay received.
 All employees must have at least one year of experience in the role for which they are applying.

-Our lead providers are certified at the Advanced EMT level.
+Our lead providers are certified at the Advanced EMT level or above.
 It is the norm in Chittenden County and our EMS district to be able to provide an ALS truck, and Advanced EMT is the lowest ALS level.
-Medic level service (ALS2) for Shelburne Rescue is secured through intercept agreements.
+At this time, Medic level service (ALS2) for Shelburne Rescue is secured through intercept agreements.
+We will be transitioning to paramedic in Spring 2024 and looking to build out our roster.
 We have limited opportunities for BLS Lead Providers (as volunteers).
 All employees must have at least one year experience in the role for which they are applying.

 A Valid Driver's license is required to legally drive our ambulances.
 A CDL is not required.
 A clean driving record is required for us to trust you enough to drive our ambulances.
 Moving violations (running red lights and stop signs, excessive speeding) expire after a number of years, so your youthful exuberance may not bar you from participating as a driver.
 If you are still youthfully exuberant and receive a moving violation while in training or while on the squad, you'll be taken out of driver training or lose your driving privileges.